 Title IX of the Education Amendments of 1972 is a federal law that protects all students attending or accessing services at an educational institution that receives federal funding.
-It allows all students to attend school in an environment free of harassment and gender based violence.
-Violations of your rights in under Title IX would be sexual assault, sexual harassment, sex discrimination or gender discrimination.
+It allows all students to attend school in an environment free of harassment and gender-based violence.
+Violations of your rights in under Title IX would be any conduct that negatively impacts your ability to pursue your education that is based on a person sex and/or gender.
 Here at Housatonic Community College we take our responsibility to address and protect these rights very seriously.
-If you would like to report a Title IX violation or if you would like more information please do not hesitate to contact a member of our Title IX team:
+If you would like to report a Title IX violation or if you would like more information please do not hesitate to contact a member of our Title IX team.

-Title IX Contact Information:
+Title IX Team: